- Welcome to CUOL!

 Exam dates are posted, once known, on our Exam Schedules page.
 If you are a distance student and wish to write your exams and midterms off-campus, you must apply by the deadline.
 If you don’t apply, you write your exams on-campus.
 Find out more on the Examination Services page.

 Looking for tips on taking an online course?
 Or some useful links for online students?
 Our Resources page is the place to go!
 Need academic advising?
-Contact the Student Academic and Career Development Services’ Advising Centre.
+Contact your departmental advisor or the Student Academic and Career Development Services’ Advising Centre.
 The Centre for Student Academic Support can also help with tutorials, workshops and other resources.

 If you’re a distance student and don’t have a Carleton Campus Card, email firstname.lastname@example.org using your Carleton email account to request one.
 Be sure to include your student number.
 You need to have a card made in order to use the Library’s online resources.
 If you already have a valid campus card, you can log in to the Library’s databases with your MyCarleton One username and password.